 Gloucester Green Bus Station is the main bus station in Oxford.
 It is a 5 minute walk from the city centre.
-All major bus companies including National Express, Megabus and Stagecoach operate from Oxford Bus Station and buses leave from here to London, Heathrow, Gatwick, Luton, Stansted and other national destinations.
-National Express have a ticket and information office at Gloucester Green which is open Monday to Friday 08.30 - 18.00 and Sunday 08.30 to 15.00.
+All major bus companies including National Express, Megabus (Oxford Tube) and Stagecoach operate from Oxford Bus Station and buses leave from here to London, Heathrow, Gatwick, Luton, Stansted and other national destinations.
+National Express have a ticket and information office at Gloucester Green which is open Monday to Sunday 09.00 - 17.00.
 There are also some manned ticket stalls next to some of the stops for the most popular routes which are open until 17.00.

 Outside these times you can buy a ticket from the bus driver, but be warned, most buses do not take credit cards and you are not guaranteed a seat.
 You can also buy a ticket by telephoning +44 8717 81 81 81 (open 24/7, 10p minute).
 An electronic ticket will be sent to your mobile phone by text message.
 For a guaranteed seat and the best prices we advise booking online in as far advance of travel as possible.
 There are manay ways to save money on National Express coach fares, a 33% discount on bus fares is available to those over 60 with the National Express Senior Coach Card, if you are aged between 16 and 26 a young persons coach card can also save you 33% on coach fares and there is also a family coachcard.